-Search committee takes shape to decide LSU's next president
+As LSU sets up presidential search process, Galligan and Dardenne appear interested

 The next president of LSU would permanently replace Dr. F. King Alexander who left to become president of Oregon State University.
 He’d been president of LSU since 2013.

-Since January, Tom Galligan, the head of the LSU law school, has served as interim president.
+Since January, Tom Galligan, the head of the LSU law school, has served as interim president and Wednesday confirmed to WBRZ he was interested in the job full-time.
+Galligan told The Advocate earlier, he "got the bug" and wanted to be a part of seeing the university through social change and the COVID crisis.

 Follow the publisher of this post on Twitter: @treyschmaltz